Wagner boss Yevgeny Prigozhin confirmed dead in plane crash by Russian investigators

 “According to their results, the identities of all 10 dead were established.
 They correspond to the list stated in the flight sheet,” it said.

 Prigozhin’s private jet came down north-west of Moscow, killing all those on board.
+Video footage showed debris falling from the sky above Kuzhenkino in Russia, with pictures emerging of the wreckage.

-His right-hand man Dmitry Utkin was also on board the Embraer Legacy 600 jet, as well as five other passengers and three crew members, according to the passenger list.
+His right-hand man Dmitry Utkin was also on board the Embraer Legacy 600 jet, as well as five other passengers and three crew members.

 The Kremlin has denied speculation it was to blame for the crash.